OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/nuget-repositories/github-nuget-feed.md

 ![GitHub Project Id](images/github-nuget-package-registry.png)

 :::info
-Note: This feed type is different than a [GitHub Feed](https://octopus.com/docs/packaging-applications/package-repositories/github-feeds)
+Note: The `NuGet Feed` type discussed here is different from the [GitHub Feed](https://octopus.com/docs/packaging-applications/package-repositories/github-feeds) type.
 :::

 ## NuGet Package Registry Permissions

 The GitHub Package Registry requires authentication in order to download packages, even if the repository is marked as Public.
 To configure the External Feed, you will first need to create a GitHub Personal Access Token (PAT) with the `read:packages` permission

 ![GitHub Personal Access Token](images/github-pat-permissions.png)